GuduleLapointe/2do-server/README.md

 Unmaintained
 ============

-This is a fork of an unmaintained project, in the hope of working on it.
-I don't know when I will.
-Looks like I din't do anything relevant since May, 14th 2019.
+This is a fork of an unmaintained project.
+I hope to get it working.

 The original project is at https://gitlab.com/sonologic/hypevents